openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

-int radiusStepSize = 5;  // Decrease for more circles (i.e. a more opaque brush) int alpha = 3;  // Increase for a more opaque brush int maxOffsetDistance = 100;  // Increase for a larger spread of circles for (int radius=maxRadius; radius>0; radius-=radiusStepSize) {
+int radiusStepSize = 5;  // Decrease for more circles (i.e. a more opaque brush) int alpha = 3;  // Increase for a more opaque brush int maxOffsetDistance = 100;  // Increase for a larger spread of circles
+// draw smaller and smaller circles and layering (increasing) opaqueness for (int radius=maxRadius; radius>0; radius-=radiusStepSize) {
     float angle = ofRandom(ofDegToRad(360.0));
     float distance = ofRandom(maxOffsetDistance);